Tonight the stars whirl like clocks

 While the other stares down like a bald moon.

 Does she blink?
-Get real, some say, no one stays.
+Get real, someone says, no one stays,

 Through clouds of ragged sobs, darts of dark ivy